AKANKSHAMADALA/activity/README.md

-supareting even and odd numbers
+separating even and odd numbers

 Open the numbers.txt file in write mode.